PiyushGhegade/my-platformer-ai/README.md

 ## **Work Completed**

-- Make The 2-D Platformer game Working Game
+- Developed a fully functional **2D platformer game**.
-- Make The Game Environment in weell struture according to gym library
+- Structured the game environment to be compatible with the **Gym library**.
-- Train Two Model For First Appraoch and it is working Fine
+- Trained two models for the first approach, and they are working successfully.

 ---